 Water or Broth?

-I like using water because it's more convenient and less expensive than broth.
-Keep in mind that using water means you'll need to add a generous amount of salt to the soup.
+Also, keep in mind that using water means you'll need to add a generous amount of salt to the soup.

 Sides to Serve with Soup

-- Crackers, for dipping into the soup!
+- Crackers, for dipping into the soup

 - A chunk of good Cheddar cheese